Non-Hermitian topology in a single driven-dissipative Kerr-Cat qubit: Abstract

 \section{Abstract}

 The intriguing physical phenomena associated with exceptional points have established non-Hermitian physics as a frontier of modern research.
 Recent investigations have extended non-Hermitian physics into the fully quantum domain.
 However, existing studies predominantly concentrate on discrete-variable quantum systems, while non-Hermitian quantum effects in continuous-variable encoded systems remain largely unexplored.
 In this work, we investigate the exceptional structure for a driven-dissipative Kerr-cat qubit, realized with a Kerr nonlinear resonator.
 We find that the dissipation leads to a bidirectional jump between the two basis states of the cat qubit, which is in distinct contrast with the unidirectional jump associated with normal two-level systems.
-The competition between this jump and a single-photon drive gives arise to the emergence of third-order Liouvillian exceptional points (LEP3s), each corresponds to a crossing point of two lines of LEP2s.
+The competition between this jump and a single-photon drive gives rise to the emergence of third-order Liouvillian exceptional points (LEP3s), each of which corresponds to a crossing point of two lines of LEP2s.
+Crucially, the single-photon drive is essential for generating the observed nontrivial Liouvillian topology, which reduces to a trivial case when the drive is turned off.
 We further show that the LEP3 can exhibit the topological character of the Hamiltonian EP3s, which cannot be realized with a single qubit.
 Our work opens the possibility of realizing non-Hermitian phenomena with continuous-variable quantum systems.